nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**:

-1. Tutor keys in required fields to list contacts.
+1. Tutor keys in list contacts command.
-2. TutorEase lists all the contacts stored.
+1. TutorEase lists all the contacts stored.
    Use case ends.

 **Extensions**: